YuMingLiao/Don-Quijote-Goes-Full-stack/README.md

 * [project-m36](https://github.com/agentm/project-m36): relational algebra engine, mathematically-sound expressions.
 *  write your business and UI logic in one language, one file, and still clearly.
     * [concur](https://github.com/ajnsit/concur): the only paradigm that makes me understand how to write UIs consistently.
-    * [concur-replica](https://github.com/pkamenarsky/concur-replica): No JS!
-No REST API layer!
-Only Haskell!
+    * [concur-replica](https://github.com/pkamenarsky/concur-replica): No JS.
+No REST API layer.
+Only Haskell.
     * [synchron](https://github.com/pkamenarsky/synchron): a DSL that makes your synchronous logic crystal clear.
 * [Nix](https://nixos.org/): Reproducible, declarative, and reliable development (and deployment).
 Avoid dependency hell while managing your Haskell packages.
   * [snack](https://github.com/nmattia/snack): incremental build, no need to compile the whole program again.